 A milestone in The Beatles’ discography for its inclusion of Ravi Shankar-inspired plucks of the sitar, Norwegian Wood blazed a trail in the multicultural world music genre.
 George Harrison’s collaboration with Ravi Shankar deserves a mention in any Indian playlist—everything from Chants of India is sublime.

 The 90s British hit Govinda lays claim to being the only song sung entirely in Sanskrit to reach the top 10 charts.
 While the dancefloor may be a far cry from a sacred kirtan at the temple, the track has earned its place on our Indian playlist for bringing mantra to the mainstream.

-As adaptable to a laid-back beach bar as it is to a yoga centre, Manish Vyas’ ambient tunes combine devotional Urdu poetry with contemporary world beats.
+As adaptable to a luxury beach holiday in India as it is to a yoga centre in London, Manish Vyas’ ambient tunes combine devotional Urdu poetry with contemporary world beats.
 Pick any of the Indian-born maestro’s exquisitely wrought mantras—Shivoham is as blissful as any—for a meditative musical immersion.

 Feature images © powerofforever /iStock; Jonathan Austin Daniels/iStock; avid_creative/iStock; kellyreekolibry/iStock; ziprashantzi/iStock